gorakhargosh/watchdog/docs/source/installation.rst

               interested in your event handlers to determine this, although it is rather slow. |project_name| does not attempt to handle this on Windows.
 It is left to your discretion.

+Mounted Drives and Virtual Servers
+    Although mounted drives with the same system sometimes just work fine with the better drivers, there are cases where even polling fails miserably.
+    This can be handled with ``MountObserver``.
+The reason is:

+    On virtual servers, when polling a drive from the host machine, the virtualization software creates pseudo-inode numbers which change at every access.

+    To make this case work, |project_name| has a version of polling where ``os.stat()`` explicitly gets filtered.
+The drawback is that file movement always appears as deletion and insertion.

+    ..
+NOTE:: This was tested with Parallels Desktop, but it seems to be true for other virtualizations, too.